-The Mountain Hardwear Type II Fun Hoody and the Patagonia R1 Air Crew are lightweight and breathable but not the highest insulators.
+The Patagonia R1 Air Crew is lightweight and breathable but not the best insulators.
 This style works best for active backcountry use, where ventilation is crucial.

-The Arc'teryx Fortrez Hoody scored well in the comfort metric but lost a point for being a little tight across the shoulders.
-The Patagonia R1 Air Crew was both incredibly soft and well-fitting.
+The Patagonia R1 Air Crew was both soft and well-fitting.
 With its athletic cut and innovative fabric, our testers would happily wear it all day long.
 Figuring out the right fleece for your body type is the key to comfort.
 A well-fitting jacket will provide full coverage when you lift your arms above your head.
 The sleeves should stay in place, but we appreciated some stretch in the cuffs that allowed us to pull the sleeves up.

 The most breathable model that we tested was the Patagonia R1 Air Crew.
-The Patagonia R1 Air series is made from a new proprietary hollow core fabric.
+The Patagonia R1 Air series is made from a new proprietary hollow-core fabric.
 Its zig-zag weave offers more warmth retention and increased breathability.
-Both the R1 and R1 Techface models from Patagonia, the Mountain Hardwear Type II Fun, and the Outdoor Research Vigor Full Zip all use Pollartech Power Grid fleece.
+Both the R1 and R1 Techface models from Patagonia, and the Outdoor Research Vigor Full Zip use Pollartech Power Grid fleece.
 This fabric is a tried and true option used in performance fleece wear.
 It offers one of the best warmth to breathability ratios.
 These are light enough layers to wear for just about any aerobic activity in cold weather, from running and hiking to climbing and ski touring.

 The grid-style pullover fleece jackets are great even on mild days, and their breathability was so effective that we never felt uncomfortable or sweaty.
 When it warmed up, we took advantage of the long zippers, some of which came down past our belly buttons!
 The new Patagonia R1 Techface Hoody is thinner and even more breathable than the original R1, but it doesn't make for a cozy mid-layer like its sibling, the standard ole trusty R1.

-The "hard-faced" Fortrez Hoody and the Techface R1 are breathable but a heavier weight than the R1 and not as suited to aerobic activities.
+The Techface R1 is breathable but a heavier weight than the R1 and not as suited to aerobic activities.
 While these jackets are made of a tighter, more weather-resistant weave, they are so thin that they still vent fairly well.

 In addition to the weave and thickness of the material, some other features can help a jacket breathe better.
-As already mentioned, some fleeces like the Mountain Hardwear Type II Fun Hoody, even though it is a pullover, sports a super long zipper that comes down past the belly button, which can help vent excess heat.
+As already mentioned, some fleeces that are pullovers may sport a super long zipper that comes down past the belly button, which can help vent excess heat.
 Some jackets have pockets lined with a thin mesh, as opposed to fleece, which can be unzipped for added airflow.

 A fleece is an essential part of a layering system, usually residing between a light base layer and a less breathable insulated jacket or down puffy.

 We tested each model with various other jackets and base layers and rated them on how easily they layered and their level of comfort.
-Thinner models, like the Patagonia R1 Hoody, the Mountain Hardwear Type II Fun, and the Arc'teryx Konseal, layered easily under everything we tried them with.
+Thinner models, like the Patagonia R1 Hoody, and the Arc'teryx Konseal, layered easily under everything we tried them with.
 The thumb holes were also a bonus, as we didn't have to worry about the sleeves riding up when pulling on another layer.

 Weather resistance only counts for 10% of our scoring.
-Fleece isn't traditionally known for its water-resistant properties; we don't expect a fleece jacket to keep you dry, but some fleece is certainly more weather resistant than others.
+Fleece isn't traditionally known for its water-resistant properties, but we don't expect a fleece jacket to keep you dry.
+Unlike cotton, synthetic materials do retain a significant amount of their insulating abilities when wet, so if you do manage to get caught in the rain without a shell you'll be in much better shape than if you were wearing a cotton hoody.
+While none of the fleeces we reviewed are waterproof, some fleece is certainly more weather resistant than others.

 Weather resistance is vital if you're looking for a fleece you can use as an outer layer, or you don't want to carry other layers around town with you.
 Often, the more weather-resistant a fleece jacket is, the less it breathes.
-The thicker and heavier models, like The North Face Denali 2, were better at blocking the wind than others, and the "Hardface Technology" on the Arc'teryx Fortrez Hoody also helped block the wind.
+The thicker and heavier models, like The North Face Denali 2, were better at blocking the wind than others.

 For good weather resistance, we like the Patagonia R1 Techface Hoody.
 This thin fleece is wind resistant, has an effective water-resistant DWR treatment, and even a brimmed hood like you would find on a rain jacket.
 Keep in mind that DWR treatments don't work as well when your jacket gets dirty, and even the Techface will "wet-out" in heavy rain.
 Pair a breathable fleece like the Patagonia R1 Hoody with a dedicated wind or rain shell, and you have the ultimate alpine setup.